samplchallenges/SAMPL-containers/tutorials/OutputRequirements.md

 ## Program Logs
 * Any output to `stdout` or `stderr` will be logged with timestamps associated with each output.
 These logs will be made accessible to you.
 * Please print general logging info to `stdout` and error messages to `stderr` as is convention.
-* As stated in "Printed Required Outputs", the last two lines of `stdout` output must be your two `key value` pairs.
+* As stated in "Printed Required Outputs", the last two lines of `stdout` output must be your required `key value` pairs.